Stock Markets Rise On Santa Claus Rally, Omicron Optimism - UrduPoint

 But investors seem to be reassured about its effects on the economy.

-"Concerns regarding the Omicron variant appear to be fading, as the (US) Center for Disease Control and Prevention (CDC) cut the suggested time for isolation in half," Schwab analysts said in a note.
+The US Centers for Disease Control and Prevention helped sentiment on Monday as it cut the isolation period for asymptomatic Covid cases in half to five days.

-"The change from the CDC may bring some attention to the airline industry which has suffered cancellations as a result of staffing shortages brought about by the quarantine recommendations," they wrote.
+"That recommendation will reduce some of the pressure of staffing shortages, which in turn is feeding into the market's belief that the economic impact of the Omicron variant is going to be short-lived," said Briefing.com analyst Patrick O'Hare.

-On Wall Street, the S&P 500 opened higher after two straight record days while the Dow rose 0.6 percent and the tech-heavy Nasdaq gained 0.1 percent.
+On Wall Street, the S&P 500 continued to rise after two straight record days, while the Dow was up in midday trading.
+The tech-heavy Nasdaq, however, was down.

-Frankfurt's DAX index was up 0.7 percent in afternoon trading while the Paris CAC 40 was 0.5 percent higher after hitting a new record earlier in the day.
+Frankfurt's DAX index finished 0.8 percent higher while the Paris CAC 40 closed at a record, rising 0.6 percent to 7,181.11 points.
 London was closed for a holiday.